vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

      ![Add TSM Integration](img/tko-saas-services/tko-deploy-saas19.jpg)

-     Note: You don't need to provide proxy configuration settings for clusters managed by Tanzu Mission Control in Tanzu Service Mesh.
+     > **Note** You don't need to provide proxy configuration settings for clusters managed by Tanzu Mission Control in Tanzu Service Mesh.
 If you attached a cluster that is running behind a proxy server to Tanzu Mission Control and enabled Tanzu Service Mesh on that cluster, Tanzu Mission Control automatically forwards the proxy configuration to Tanzu Service Mesh.
 The Tanzu Service Mesh agent on the cluster uses the proxy configuration to connect the cluster to Tanzu Service Mesh through the proxy server.

 4. In Add Tanzu Service Mesh integration you can choose to install Tanzu Service mesh on all namespaces or exclude specific namespaces.

-    Note:
+    > **Note**

-      - To install Tanzu Service Mesh in all the namespaces, select `Enable Tanzu Service Mesh on all Namespaces`.
+      >- To install Tanzu Service Mesh in all the namespaces, select `Enable Tanzu Service Mesh on all Namespaces`.
 The system namespaces on the cluster, such as kube-system, kube-public, and istio-system, are excluded from Tanzu Service Mesh by default.
-      - To exclude a specific namespace from Tanzu Service Mesh, choose Exclude Namespaces, select "Is Exactly" from the left drop-down menu under Exclude Namespaces, and then enter or select the name of the namespace from the right drop-down menu.
+      >- To exclude a specific namespace from Tanzu Service Mesh, choose Exclude Namespaces, select "Is Exactly" from the left drop-down menu under Exclude Namespaces, and then enter or select the name of the namespace from the right drop-down menu.
-      - You can also specify the name of a namespace that you plan to create in the cluster at some point in the future.
+      >- You can also specify the name of a namespace that you plan to create in the cluster at some point in the future.

     ![Namespace Exclusion](img/tko-saas-services/tko-deploy-saas20.jpg)